gdbroman/broman.blog/_posts/2020/2020-05-28-religion-rationality.md

 permalink: religion-rationality
 ---

 Soul, demons, spirits and God.
-Some situations require that kind of language and if you don’t agree, I’d say you’ve probably never had an experience at either tail of the distribution.
-Neither horrific nor transcendental.
+Some situations require that kind of language.
+And if you don’t agree, I’d say you’ve probably never had an experience at either tail of the distribution: Neither horrific nor transcendental.

 I’m sick of these "rationalists" and self-proclaimed atheists who think they’re somehow special because they don’t literally believe what's in the Bible, say.
-They're making the same mistake as the fundamentalists who _do_ believe in a literal sense.
+They're making the same mistake as the fundamentalists, who _do_ believe in a literal sense.

 Religious language was never intended to be used literally.
 It offers something secular language can’t.
 The Bible for example, contains undeniable gems if read as a metaphorical work.